Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 -Yews Staropolskie them.
 Leon Wyczółkowski it is the largest concentration of yew trees in Europe (about 4000).
-The thickest yew, Cis Brave, has an 250 cm circumference in the rings.
-This forest was an inspiration for the painter, Leon Wyczółkowski.
+The thickest yew, Yew Chrobrego, has a circumference of 250 cm in the ring.
+This forest was an inspiration for the painter Leon Wyczółkowski.

 -Czapla Wierch it protects a fragment of the 200-year-old natural pine forest.
 The name comes from gray herons appearing here.

 -Brda River Valley - the aim is to protect the boulders, slopes, cliffs and forest communities in the Brda River valley.
 The most precious is Piekiełko.

 -Dury - it is a strict nature reserve in the Osie forest district.
-It consists of 4 small dystrophic lakes and coastal strips of peat vegetation.
+It is made up of 4 small dystrophic lakes and coastal strips of peat vegetation.

--Goat's lakes is a reserve covering 4, mid-forest dystrophic lakes with transitional moor communities, protected plant sites and amphibians and reptiles occurring here.
+-Kozie lakes is a nature reserve covering 4 mid-forest dystrophic lakes with complexes of transitional mires, stands of protected plants and amphibians and reptiles occurring here.

 -The Little Łowny Lake - the reserve protects the area of forest, marshes, peat bogs and lakes in the Chojnice commune.

--Lake Zdręczno - includes an overgrown eutrophic lake and a peat bog complex.
+-Lake Zdęczno - includes an overgrown eutrophic lake and a peat bog complex.

--Stone circlese is an archaeological and natural reserve, located in the Czersk Forest District.
-Twelve stone circles with an unexplained function come from the Roman period.
-50 species of mosses and lichens grow on circles.
+-Stone circlese is an archaeological and natural reserve, located in the Czersk forest district.
+Twelve stone circles of unknown function date from the Roman period.
+About 50 species of mosses and lichens grow on the vertebrae.

--Ironworks - it is a forest reserve of damp forest.
+-Ironworks - it is a forest reserve of wet coniferous forest.

 -Aspen - it is a strict peatland reserve.
 There are here: peat bog, white speck, ordinary shrub, round-leaved sundew and orchid plants.

 -Snuggery - the forest reserve includes a fragment of a natural forest with a service tree growing here.

 -cloudy - it is a strict peat bog reserve, which also protects the low birch, which is a remnant of the postglacial tundra.